 Modern airplanes are truly engineering marvels.
 They overcome highly turbulent and unpredictable currents in the air and complete their flights by undertaking many complex maneuvers.
 Have you ever thought of how the pilots are able to achieve this, or what happens to the airplane when the pilot operates certain controls?
-In this video, we will explore how an airplane flies, and how pilots are able to control an airplane in a logical, yet simple way.
+In this article, we will explore how an airplane flies, and how pilots are able to control an airplane in a logical, yet simple way.

 First, let’s have closer look at modern airplanes’ wings and tails.
 One interesting thing you will notice is that they are not made as a single solid piece.
 The wings and tails of the airplanes have many movable parts.
 The most fascinating thing about the whole wing, and the different parts of it, is that they form a very special shape in fluid mechanics, that is the airfoil shape (Fig:1).
 Just by understanding the physics behind this simple shape, will allow you to completely understand airplane physics.
 Let’s learn more about airfoils.